-Company Name Alphabet Inc. Bank of America Corporation Date of Vote June 2020 April 2020 Summary of the resolution Remuneration proposal Governance proposal How the firm voted Against the proposal For the proposal On which criteria has the vote been deemed as 'significant?
-The manager felt the vote was endemic of recurring concerns around misalignment between pay and performance for the company.
-The manager felt the vote (which pertained to reporting around the Gender Pay Gap) was significant given the reputational and operational risk associated with the matter.
+Company Name Microsoft Corporation Alphabet Date of Vote November 2021 June 2021 Summary of the resolution Report on Gender/Racial Pay Gap Require Independent Director Nominee with Human and/or Civil Rights Experience How the firm voted For the proposal For the proposal On which criteria has the vote been deemed as 'significant?
+Reputational and operational risk associated with the matter.
+Ongoing concerns around human and civil rights.
 Outcome of the vote N/A N/A